syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/accessibility.md

 ### Custom shortcut keys to perform grid actions

-The Syncfusion ##Platform_Name## Grid component enables you to enhance the usablity of keyboard shortcuts for various grid actions and navigation.
+The Syncfusion ##Platform_Name## Grid component enables you to enhance the usability of keyboard shortcuts for various grid actions and navigation.
 In addition to the built-in keyboard navigation capabilities, you can implement custom keyboard shortcuts to execute specific actions.

 {% if page.publishingplatform == "aspnet-core" %}